JosiahIsSpeedOfficial/Hive-Sonic-Event-Packs/README.md

-# Hive-Sonic-Event-RP-and-BP
+# Hive-Sonic-Event-Packs
-The official resource/behavior packs of the Hive x Sonic Event!
+The official packs of the Hive x Sonic Event!